 Please Obtain a copy of this year’s Health Insurance Brochure with contains the terms of coverage as well as insurance fees.

 Are there any other requirements for registration at Drew University?

 YES.
 The state of New Jersey (and most other states) requires that students have certain immunizations before they can attend class at a college or university in New Jersey.
 Specifically, it involves obtaining two measles vaccines and at least one mumps and rubella vaccines if a student was born after 1956.
 As an alternative, students can submit the results of a blood test that confirms that they are immune to these diseases.
 All students are also required to be screened for tuberculosis within 6 months of attending class at Drew.
 Students taking more than 12 credits must have also received the Hepatitis B vaccinations.

-Beginning in the fall 2004, all new students, who reside in campus housing, will be required by law to receive a meningitis vaccine.
+Students who reside in campus housing, will be required by law to receive a meningitis vaccine.

 If students have difficulty obtaining these vaccines or the TB screening in their own country, they can obtain them on campus at the Health Service immediately upon arrival.
 These vaccines are not required for spouses although they may be recommended..
 For specific information about the required health forms and immunizations please see the compliancy section of our site.

 Where can I find more information about vaccinations?

 Check out the Vaccine Information Statements page, for information provided by the CDC on the required vaccinations.
 This information is provided not only in English, but also in the following languages: Arabic, Armenian, Cambodian, Chinese, Croatian, Farsi, French, German, Haitian Creole, Hmong, Japanese, Korean, Laotian, Portuguese, Romanian, Russian, Samoan, Serbo-Croatian, Somali, Spanish, Tagalog, and Vietnamese, with more languages being added all the time.